-If you’re like pretty much everyone on earth and you don’t like taxes, you’ll love tax abatements!
-Like a lot of things in NYC real estate, tax abatements sound simple but get complex and can be dangerous if you don’t watch out.
-We’ll run you through everything you need to know about tax abatements when you’re looking to buy an apartment in NYC.
+If you’re like pretty much everyone on earth and you don’t like taxes, you’ll love 421a tax abatements!
+Like a lot of things in NYC real estate, they sound simple but get complex and can be dangerous if you don’t watch out.
+We’ll run you through everything you need to know about 421a tax abatements when you’re looking to buy an apartment in NYC.

 Table of Contents:

-Is Buying An Apartment With A Tax Abatement A Good Deal?
+Is Buying An Apartment With A 421a Tax Abatement A Good Deal?

-What Are The Dangers Of Tax Abatements For Buyers?
+What Are The Dangers Of 421a Tax Abatements For Buyers?

-To know a building has a 421-a tax abatement is only moderately helpful.
-There are actually four different 421-a schedules and six different codes within the program.
+To know a building has a 421a tax abatement is only moderately helpful.
+There are actually four schedules and six different codes within the program.
 Confused?
 That’s why we’re here!

-In the table below, you’ll see the four different terms a 421-a tax abatement can take.
+In the table below, you’ll see the different schedules.
 Each percentage is the “benefit” and tells you how much the tax will be reduced due to the abatement so the higher the better.

 As you can see, there’s a big difference between a 10 year and 25 year tax abatement.
 Not only is the 25 year tax abatement longer, the benefit is 100% for the majority of the term.

-When you look at which types of owners are eligible for J-51 tax abatements, you start to realize why NYC apartment buyers don’t encounter them very often.
+When you consider which types of owners are eligible for J-51 tax abatements, you start to realize why NYC apartment buyers don’t encounter them very often.
 They’re either granted to landlords of rental buildings or a very small slice of new apartment supply.

-Often the only information you’ll see about a tax abatement is that there is one and which type it is.
-As we discussed in the 421-a section, that can be amazing or irrelevant depending on the details.
+Often the only information you’ll see advertised about a 421a tax abatement is that it exists.
+As we saw in the table above, that can be amazing or irrelevant depending on the details.

-136 Clifton Place had an absolutely incredible 421-a tax abatement and we were sure to mention it to all prospective buyers.
+136 Clifton Place had an absolutely incredible 421a tax abatement and we were sure to mention it to all prospective buyers.
 But what if the buyers wanted to verify it themselves?
 What public information is available?

 The math will not work out perfectly because of the way the calculations are made.
-In this scenario, despite having a 100% tax abatement, the property tax bill is actually about $72/month compared to the unabated taxes of $740/month.
+In this scenario, despite having a 100% tax abatement, the property tax bill is actually about $71/month compared to the unabated taxes of $734/month.
 Still pretty good!